 For fixed amount TQSE reimbursement, you do not document your TQSE.
-For actual TQSE reimbursement, you must document your TQSE by itemizing each expense and providing receipts.
-Your agency may advance the amount of funds necessary to cover your estimated TQSE expenses for up to 30 days.
+For actual TQSE reimbursement, you must itemize each expense and provide receipts.
+Your agency may advance the funds necessary to cover your estimated TQSE expenses for up to 30 days.

 Transportation expenses incurred in the vicinity of the temporary quarters are not reimbursable.